Holden: 2000s

 Holden revived the Monaro coupe in 2001.
 Based on the Commodore VX architecture, the coupe attracted worldwide attention after being shown as a concept car at Australian auto shows.
 The VX Commodore received its first major update in 2002 with the VY series.
 A mildly facelifted VZ model launched in 2004, introducing the High Feature engine.
 This was built at the Fishermans Bend facility completed in 2003, with a maximum output of 900 engines per day.
 This has reportedly added A$5.2 billion to the Australian economy; exports account for about A$450 million alone.
 After the VZ, the High Feature engine powered the all-new Holden Commodore (VE).
 In contrast to previous models, the VE no longer used an Opel-sourced platform adapted both mechanically and in size, but was based on the Holden developed GM Zeta platform, that was earmarked to become a "Global RWD Architecture", until plans were cancelled due to the 2008 financial crisis.

 Holden updated the Commodore with the VE series in 2006, Holden's first "clean-sheet" design since 1971.

 Throughout the 1990s, Opel had also been the source of many Holden models.
-To increase profitability, Holden looked to the South Korean Daewoo brand for replacements after acquiring a 44.6 percent stake—worth US$251 million—in the company in 2002 as a representative of GM.
-This was increased to 50.9 percent in 2005, but when GM further increased its stake to 70.1 percent around the time of its 2009 Chapter 11 reorganisation, Holden's interest was relinquished and transferred to another (undisclosed) part of GM.
+To increase profitability, Holden looked to the South Korean Daewoo brand for replacements after acquiring a 44.6% stake – worth US$251 million – in the company in 2002 as a representative of GM.
+This was increased to 50.9% in 2005, but when GM further increased its stake to 70.1% around the time of its 2009 Chapter 11 reorganisation, Holden's interest was relinquished and transferred to another (undisclosed) part of GM.

 The commencement of the Holden-branded Daewoo models began with the 2005 Holden Barina, which based on the Daewoo Kalos, replaced the Opel Corsa as the source of the Barina.
 In the same year, the Viva, based on the Daewoo Lacetti, replaced the entry-level Holden Astra Classic, although the new-generation Astra introduced in 2004 continued on.
 The Captiva crossover SUV came next in 2006.
 After discontinuing the Frontera and Jackaroo models in 2003, Holden was only left with one all-wheel drive model: the Adventra, a Commodore-based station wagon.
 The fourth model to be replaced with a South Korean alternative was the Vectra by the mid-size Epica in 2007.
 As a result of the split between GM and Isuzu, Holden lost the rights to use the "Rodeo" nameplate.
 Consequently, the Holden Rodeo was facelifted and relaunched as the Colorado in 2008.